How did you acquire $70,000 in debt? What did that debt consist of?

 How did this affect your marriage?

-Paying off our debt has made my and my wife’s marriage even stronger than it was before.
+Paying off our debt has made our marriage even stronger than it was before.
 We became better at communication and at both of us knowing where our money is going.

 What were you doing for a living while you were paying off the debt?